Philadelphia 76ers: 2000–2001 season: NBA Finals loss to the Lakers

 In the first round of the playoffs, Philadelphia faced Indiana yet again.
-In Game One, the 76ers wasted an 18-point lead and lost, 79–78, when Reggie Miller hit a three-pointer in the closing seconds.
+In game 1, the 76ers wasted an 18-point lead and lost, 79–78, when Reggie Miller hit a three-pointer in the closing seconds.
 Philadelphia fought back and won the next three games to win the series.

-In the Eastern Conference Semifinals, the 76ers squared off against the Toronto Raptors and their superstar, Vince Carter.
-The teams alternated wins in the first four games, with Iverson scoring 54 points in Philadelphia's Game Two victory.
-A Game Five win with Iverson scoring 52 in a 121–88 rout, and a Game Six loss set up a decisive Game Seven, which the 76ers survived as Carter missed a long jump shot at the buzzer for an 88–87 victory that sent the 76ers to the Eastern Conference Finals against the Milwaukee Bucks.
-After the teams split the first two games of the series in Philadelphia, it was learned Iverson would miss Game Three due to various nagging injuries that had plagued him late in the season.
+In the conference semifinals, the 76ers squared off against the Toronto Raptors and their superstar, Vince Carter.
+The teams alternated wins in the first four games, with Iverson scoring 54 points in Philadelphia's game 2 victory.
+A game 5 win with Iverson scoring 52 in a 121–88 rout, and a game 6 loss set up a decisive game 7, which the 76ers survived as Carter missed a long jump shot at the buzzer for an 88–87 victory that sent the 76ers to the conference finals against the Milwaukee Bucks.

+After the teams split the first two games of the series in Philadelphia, it was learned Iverson would miss game 3 due to various nagging injuries that had plagued him late in the season.
 Though most predicted a Milwaukee cakewalk, the 76ers kept the game close before falling, 80–74.
 Philadelphia seemed to gain momentum despite the loss, and they would win Games Four and Five.
-Milwaukee put any Sixer celebration plans on hold by building up a 33-point lead in the third quarter of Game Six, but the 76ers would make a furious fourth-quarter rally before falling 110–100.
+Milwaukee put any 76ers' celebration plans on hold by building up a 33-point lead in the third quarter of game 6, but the 76ers would make a furious fourth-quarter rally before falling 110–100.
 Struggling in the series up to that point, Iverson scored 26 points in the final quarter to finish with 46 on the night and appeared to have gotten a second wind.
-In Game Seven, the Bucks jumped out to a 34–25 second-quarter advantage before seldom-used reserve Raja Bell scored 10 points to spark a 23–4 run that gave Philadelphia the lead for good.
+In game 7, the Bucks jumped out to a 34–25 second-quarter advantage before seldom-used reserve Raja Bell scored 10 points to spark a 23–4 run that gave Philadelphia the lead for good.
 Iverson scored 44 points and the 76ers pulled away in the second half, winning by a 108–91 score to put them in the NBA Finals for the first time since 1983.

 As had been the case in their three previous Finals appearances, their opponent would be the Los Angeles Lakers, who had run up an 11–0 record in the first three rounds of the playoffs and were expected by many to make quick work of a worn-down 76ers squad.
 Because of a seemingly meaningless loss to the lowly Chicago Bulls in the regular season finale with both the 76ers and the Lakers finishing with identical 56–26 records, though Los Angeles was awarded a higher seed based on tiebreakers, the NBA Finals marked the first time in the 2001 playoffs in which the 76ers had to start a series on the road.